yondagonda/yondagonda/README.md

 ## About Me
 Hey, I'm Johny.
 As an Information Systems graduate, I recently gained a strong passion for software engineering and creating visually appealing designs.
-I primarily work with React and TypeScript within Next.js.
 Feel free to reach out to me regarding questions, feedback, criticism or quite literally *anything* else.

 ## My Tech Stack
 <a href="https://reactjs.org/">